JustinBeaudry/stencils/README.md

 ### Template rc file

-Each project requires a `.stencilrc` file, and `.stencils` directory to be located in your projects root.</br>
+Each project requires a `.stlrc` file, and `.stencils` directory to be located in your projects root.</br>
 Projects should always be initialized with `stl init`.

 ### Setting up project templates